mozilla/nunjucks/docs/templating.md

 about this in the API section.

 Macros allow you to also use keyword arguments in the definition, which allows you to specify default values.
-Nunjucks automatically maps the keyword arguments to the ones defined with the macro.
+Govjucks automatically maps the keyword arguments to the ones defined with the macro.

 ```